Load OpenStreetMap data to PostGIS

 The OSM data is now loaded to Postgres in three (3) main tables named with the prefix

-The end of each table name describes the type of data it includes,
+The last portion of each table name describes the type of data it includes,

 polygon.
 The following query shows the row counts in each of the

 SELECT 'point' AS tbl, COUNT(*) AS cnt FROM public.planet_osm_point UNION SELECT 'line', COUNT(*) FROM public.planet_osm_line UNION SELECT 'polygon', COUNT(*) FROM public.planet_osm_polygon ; ┌─────────┬─────────┐ │ tbl │ cnt │ ╞═════════╪═════════╡ │ line │ 1127512 │ │ point │ 586269 │ │ polygon │ 640449 │ └─────────┴─────────┘